RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-11-Cakewalk-Part-1-Everything.md

   <div class="image-caption">TH3  </div>
 {:/nomarkdown}

+Alright, I might get some hate here, but I dislike TH3.
+I really dislike it.
+All of the models sound too forward, the presets are far too loud, and browsing your 'components' is a pain.
+The Fender models in particular sound completely wrong to me, and I have most of those represented in my studio to compare with.

+The Cakewalk version is missing components as expected, but it's not much of a loss.
+It's like losing that McDonalds receipt that you were going to throw away anyways.

+It's almost a downside that TH3 is included.
+It's a neat idea, but... not a fan.

 ### Boost 11

 {::nomarkdown}
   <img src="/assets/Cakewalk/Boost11.png" alt="Boost 11 ">
   <div class="image-caption">Boost 11 </div>
 {:/nomarkdown}

+Eh.
+It's a brickwall limiter that doesn't sound too bad.
+If you're looking for those disgustingly loud -4LUFS levels then this won't get you there.
+Sensible target loudnesses are easily acquired with Boost 11.

+I think most folks that want aggressive loudness enhancements will be better served by third-party products no matter what.

 ## Instruments